Help with two-factor authentication

 - We suggest backing up your old phone before you replace it.
-This will allow you to restore your app session on your new device, enabling you to continue to use login verification.
+This will allow you to restore your app session on your new device, enabling you to continue to use two-factor authentication.
 (Note: If you're on Twitter for iOS, we recommend you do an encrypted backup to preserve your app key.
 Typically, iCloud backups alone do not preserve the key and without an encrypted backup, you may be required to log back into your app using a temporary password generated on twitter.com)

 - Learn tips on how to keep your account secure.

-I didn't receive the SMS verification code
+I didn't receive the SMS code

 - SMS text messages may experience delays in delivery.
 Please wait at least two minutes before trying to sign in again.

 - If you're logged in, verify that your phone is enabled correctly in your Mobile settings.
-Try these troubleshooting tips for Twitter for SMS.

 - If you recently changed your phone number or mobile carrier, you will need to update your settings.
 You may do so through the web, iOS, or Android apps if you are still logged in.
 If not, you may use a backup code to log in and change your settings.
 More information about backup codes is below.